dawaedina27/DIY-Solar-Generator/README.md

 #Tools

-A set of Phillips, flat and Torx screwdrivers
+A set of Phillips, flat and Torx screwdrivers.

-111-240V hot glue gun
+111-240V hot glue gun.

-Automatic wire stripper with cutter
+Automatic wire stripper with cutter.

-Utility knife
+Utility knife.

-Files
+Files.

-Cordless drill with drill bits and grinding extensions
+Cordless drill with drill bits and grinding extensions.